 “To be able to pay for the imports, there is specialization in olive and vine cultivation.
 What we showed, existing much earlier than Roman times, is how deep the reliance of trade was to survival,” Izdebski points out.

 In the field of economics, the concept of a market economy is largely considered a modern phenomenon.

-Influential economists such as Karl Marx and Max Weber, for example, argued that although markets existed in antiquity, economies in which structures of production and distribution responded to the laws of supply and demand developed only as recently as the 19th century.
+Influential economists, such as Karl Marx and Max Weber, argued that although markets existed in antiquity, economies in which structures of production and distribution responded to the laws of supply and demand developed only as recently as the 19th century.

-A recent study by an international team of researchers, however, uses palynology — the study of pollen remains extracted from cored sediments — to challenge this belief and provide evidence for an integrated market economy existing in ancient Greece.
+A recent study by an international team of researchers, however, uses palynology, or the study of pollen remains extracted from cored sediments, to challenge this belief and provide evidence of an integrated market economy existing in ancient Greece.